 Back when I was actively competing on the Mixed Martial Arts circuit I developed a friendship with Kad from Musclebound in Paisley.
 This friendship blossomed and he became my sponsor allowing me a monthly allowance to spend on the products he had in his shop.
-I was and still am very proud of the friendship we have and that along with Big G.C we were the first ever athletes sponsored by him in that way.
+I was and still am very proud of the friendship we have and that along with Big G.C we were the first-ever athletes sponsored by him in that way.

 Back then I was naive and believed to keep my muscle I would have to be eating 2g of protein per pound of body weight.
-Also it was a must to take creatine and glutamine while always eating five small meals a day and ensuring I had food in me within 15 mins of me finishing exercise because if I didn’t my muscles (not that there is a huge amount of them) would instantly disappear.
+Also, it was a must to take creatine and glutamine while always eating five small meals a day and ensuring I had food in me within 15 mins of me finishing exercise because if I didn’t my muscles (not that there is a huge amount of them) would instantly disappear.

-Most of this knowledge came from other professionals and hear say rumours.
+Most of this knowledge came from other professionals and hearsay rumours.
 As I have already admitted I was naive.
 I took the word of other people because they were usually more experienced and in better shape.

 “I take supplements because I address my recovery, aiming towards optimal health” – Davie McConnachie.

-I use electrolytes post training because I am a sweaty beast.
-I want to help replenish the chloride, sodium, potassium, calcium and magnesium I lose while I sweat profusely.
-This will assist me in the re-hydration process while I drink my standard post training litre of still bottled water.
+I use electrolytes post-training because I am a sweaty beast.
+I want to help replenish the chloride, sodium, potassium, calcium, and magnesium I lose while I sweat profusely.
+This will assist me in the re-hydration process while I drink my standard post-training litre of still bottled water.

-So there you have it the vitamins, minerals and recovery products I use on a daily basis.
+So there you have it the vitamins, minerals, and recovery products I use on a daily basis.
 I will share a few other products with you also that I like and that help me with my training.

 Phytoserms 347.
 Is a balbine netalisis based natural testosterone booster.
-I was encouraged to trial this by Mike Mahler and the first course I did was amazing.
-It’s a very good clean product that gives great gains and assists you in your strength training and more importantly increases you recovery time.
+I was encouraged to try this by Mike Mahler and the first course I did was amazing.
+It’s a very good clean product that gives great gains and assists you in your strength training and more importantly increases your recovery time.
 The only downsides are is it is always out of stock and you feel like you are 17 again in certain ways.
 When it does appear on the market everyone bulk buys and it’s hard to purchase.
 All the same a great product and my favourite strength helper.
 Here is a great review from a no gear (steroid) taking more mature and experienced lifter.

 Pre Workout Intensifiers.

-These are the vitamins, minerals, and pre and post workout supplements I like and prefer to use and the reason behind doing so.
+These are the vitamins, minerals, and pre and post-workout supplements I like and prefer to use and the reason behind doing so.

 No doubt this will be added to over the coming years.
-If you do not use any of these and you train hard and want to help your recovery, thrive towards optimal health or get buzzed before a tough workout then give them a go.
-It’s a trial, error, test and measure scenario.
+If you do not use any of these and you train hard and want to help your recovery, thrive towards optimal health, or get buzzed before a tough workout then give them a go.
+It’s a trial, error, test, and measure scenario.

 Thanks for reading